netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.5-Force-system-keyboard.md

 Verify that the app prevents usage of custom third-party keyboards whenever sensitive data is entered.

 ## Risk
 Third-party keyboards often contain some way of learning to improve predictions and autocorrects.
-This behaviour is achieved by monitoring all input user is providing with use of such keyboard.
+This behaviour is achieved by monitoring all input users provide with use of such a keyboard.
 Data stored in learning databases could be leaked, leading to compromise of sensitive data such as password or security pins.

 ## When you need it
 If your application takes input of sensitive data from user, such as:
 - password,
 - credit card security code,
 - security PIN.